xod442/stackstorm-tutorial/doc/06_event_driven.md

 There is an easier way to see what's going on in stackstorm.
 You can log into the web interface.
 Point a browser at 127.0.0.1 of you stackstorm workstation and login with st2admin/`password you used when you installed stackstorm`

-I know it late in the training to tell you about the GUI but I think you need to know both.
+I know its late in the training to tell you about the GUI but I think you need to know both.
-It's difficut to develop actions and rules using the GUI but it's excellent for seeing the execution history.
+It's difficult to develop actions and rules using the GUI but it's excellent for seeing the execution history.

 ![Watching - Getting feedback](/img/watching.png)